List of New Zealand Police controversies: Possession of objectionable material by Deputy Commissioner Jevon McSkimming

-In May 2025, McSkimming resigned after "pornography material" was found on one of his work devices.
-McSkimming applied for a court order preventing reporting on the nature of the alleged objectionable material, but the application was dismissed, and on 18 July 2025 it was revealed that among the alleged objectionable material were images that depict child exploitation and bestiality.
-In a statement after McSkimming's resignation, Police Minister Mark Mitchell said, "I instructed the Public Service Commission to commence the process to remove Mr McSkimming from office after allegations of a very serious nature recently came to light, separate to the investigation that led to him being suspended".

-On 27 June 2025, McSkimming was arrested and charged with eight counts of possession of objectionable material, including child sexual abuse material and bestiality, a charge which can carry a maximum sentence of 10 years.
-Even prior to his arrest, he had been subject to a broad name suppression order that prevented any reporting on his identity or the nature of the charges against him.
-McSkimming's name suppression lapsed on 4 August 2025.
-In a statement after McSkimming's court appearance, Chambers said, "The prosecution of Mr Jevon McSkimming shows no member of the Police is above the law, no matter how senior".
-Before 18 July 2025, there was a court-ordered injunction to stop media from publishing details about the alleged material and until 19 May 2025 there was a non-publication order on the fact there was an injunction.
+When the Police finally investigated Ms Z's complaints against McSkimming, they found pornographic images on his phone and work laptop.
+He resigned in May 2025.
+He was arrested on 27 June 2025, and charged with possession of objectionable material, including child sexual abuse material and bestiality, a charge which can carry a maximum sentence of 10 years.
+His name suppression lapsed on 4 August 2025.

 On 6 November 2025, McSkimming pleaded guilty to three charges of possessing objectionable publications.
-The five other charges were withdrawn.
-The first charge was related to 812 images involving adult bestiality material, the second charge was related to 68 images involving child sexual exploitation material and the third charge was related to 2065 images with a 37% child sexual exploitation and 63% bestiality split average.
-McSkimming used Google searches over 5000 times since the earliest retrievable record in July 2020, where he would often look for artificially-generated material which referenced underage girls, incest, animals with keywords such as "slave" and "abuse".
-McSkimming would access the objectionable material during work hours, primarily using his phone, but also his work laptop.
-From July 2024 7% of all searches on McSkimming's devices were intended or highly likely to return objectionable material.
+The first charge was related to 812 images involving adult bestiality material, the second charge was related to 68 images involving child sexual exploitation material and the third charge was related to 2,065 images with a 37% child sexual exploitation and 63% bestiality split average.
+McSkimming used Google searches over 5,000 times since the earliest retrievable record in July 2020, where he would often look for artificially-generated material which referenced underage girls, incest, animals with keywords such as "slave" and "abuse".
+He accessed the objectionable material during work hours.
+From July 2024, 7% of all searches on McSkimming's devices were intended or highly likely to return objectionable material.

+Official response

+In a statement after McSkimming's court appearance, Police Commissioner Richard Chambers said "The prosecution of Mr Jevon McSkimming shows no member of the Police is above the law, no matter how senior".

-After McSkimming's resignation, concerns on how McSkimming was able to access the alleged child exploitation and bestiality material, prompted Police Commissioner Richard Chambers to order an independent "rapid review" into police information security (INFOSEC).
+After McSkimming's resignation, concerns on how McSkimming was able to access the alleged child exploitation and bestiality material, prompted Chambers to order an independent "rapid review" into police information security (INFOSEC).
 Chambers wanted to ensure police had appropriate controls to prevent and detect misuse of police devices to stop staff from being able to "exploit vulnerabilities to access inappropriate content".
 The report found that police's current systems were "inconsistent", "inadequate," and "insufficient".
 In response, Chambers announced police would bring back six-monthly audits of data and internet usage on devices.

+On 19 November police announced that 20 staff members had been placed under investigation as part of the review of police-issued devices.
+Within a week, three were cleared as work-related searches.
+By late November 2025, six individuals had been stood down, including a senior detective who was reported to be facing a criminal investigation.
+By 23 February 2026, Deputy Commissioner Jill Rogers confirmed that Police had investigated a total of 18 cases, with five staff being stood down and three other staffers leaving the Police.